freesurfer/AutomatedFreeSurfer/README.md

 3. **Processing T1 Images**:
    - The script will display all found T1 images and ask whether to process the images through the cross-sectional pipeline.
 Type `yes` to proceed.

+    ❗️ If you have T1s that have already been processed through Freesurfer but the output is somewhere else, please copy all the generated output folders into the subject directory, following this path specifications:
+       Make sure that the "log" folder and its files are saved in the new path as the scripts use these logs to decide wheather or not the T1 needs additional processing.

 4. **Generating Montages**:
    - If there are T1 images without montages, the script will ask whether to generate montages for these images.
 Type `yes` to proceed.
    - Two montages are generated for each subject/session - see below for examples: